How to Get Free Laptops: 21 Methods that Actually Work

 For donation offerings near you, search:

 Freecycle has chapters in almost every major city.
-As of February 2021, there are 5,340 groups with over 9 million members around the world.
+As of February 2021, there are 5,340 groups with over 9 million members worldwide.
 You’ll need to find and join a group near you.

-If you qualify for a free laptop, you must complete a free computer training course for 8 hours before you receive it.
+If you qualify for the free laptop program, you must complete a free computer training course for 8 hours before you receive it.

 10. Seattle Community Network